Save the Children supports children seeking asylum in Finland and their families in various ways.

 The child-friendly spaces established at reception centres offer support through child-oriented activities to children and their families in order to help them cope with the reception phase.
 The activities promote children’s psychosocial well-being and recovery from earlier experiences.
 The activities are carried out mainly by trained volunteers.
 You can apply to become a volunteer here.

-The family clubs in Joensuu and Helsinki for families that have been granted a residence permit are part of the Together to Support Children project that supports the psychosocial well-being of child asylum seekers under 18 years of age and families with children that have been granted a residence permit and helps them to adapt to their new environment.
+The family club in Joensuu for families that have been granted a residence permit are part of the Together to Support Children project that supports the psychosocial well-being of child asylum seekers under 18 years of age and families with children that have been granted a residence permit and helps them to adapt to their new environment.

 As part of the “Integration through Family Care” (Integration through Family Care) – Developing the Family Care of Unaccompanied Minors in Finland project, we have started developing family care for children and young people who have arrived in the country without a guardian.
 We are looking for foster parents for them in the areas of the Southern and Western Finland regional offices.